vignesh4005/Global_Well-Being_Prediction_Using_Development_Indicators/README.md

 - **Perceptions of corruption**: The national average of survey responses to questions about the perceived extent of corruption in the government and businesses.
 - **Positive affect**: The national average of responses to questions about positive emotions experienced yesterday.
 - **Negative affect**: The national average of responses to questions about negative emotions experienced yesterday.
-- **Ladder score**: The happiness score for each country, based on responses to the Cantril Ladder question that asks respondents to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
+- **Life Ladder score**: The happiness score for each country, based on responses to the Cantril Ladder question that asks respondents to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.